Transport-Induced Decoherence of the Entangled Triplet Exciton Pair: Theoretical Model

 The zero-field Hamiltonians for a triplet pair depend on its spatial configuration, namely, which site each triplet exciton in the pair occupies.
-We use $A$ and $B$ labels for the two inequivalent sites and categorize triplet exciton pairs based on the type of site each exciton occupies.
+We use $A$ and $B$ labels for the two inequivalent sites and categorize triplet exciton pairs based on the type of site where each exciton is found.
 In this way we have ``same-type'' pairs in $AA$ or $BB$ spatial configurations, and ``mixed-type'' pairs in a $AB$ spatial configuration.
 The configuration-dependent Hamiltonians are

-Here, $H_A$ and $H_B$ are the individual triplet Hamiltonians for each site, the symbol $\otimes$ represents the Kronkecker Product, and $I$ is the identity operator. $H_A$ and $H_B$ are in general obtained by a unitary coordinate transformation from the main-axes system of each site onto the desired global coordinate system, such as $x,y,z$ in Fig.~\ref{Axes} for rubrene crystals.
-In that case $H_A$ and $H_B$ are obtained by a simple rotation by the angle $\pm \theta$ of the Hamiltonian defined in the main axes system of an inequivalent site.
+where $H_A$ and $H_B$ are the individual triplet Hamiltonians for each site, the symbol $\otimes$ represents the Kronkecker Product, and $I$ is the identity operator. $H_A$ and $H_B$ are in general obtained by a unitary coordinate transformation from the main-axes system of each site onto the desired global coordinate system, such as $x,y,z$, in Fig.~\ref{Axes} for rubrene crystals.
+In this case, $H_A$ and $H_B$ are obtained by a simple $\pm \theta$ rotation of the Hamiltonian defined in the main-axes system of an inequivalent site.

 The magnetic-field Hamiltonian for a state with spin $\vec S$ is $H_{Z} = g \mu_B \vec S \cdot \vec B$, where $\vec B$ is the magnetic field, $g \approx 2$ is the gyromagnetic factor, and $\mu_B$ is the Bohr magneton.